crespire/ruby_chess/implementation.md

 ### Issues with legal move generation
 I came across some performance test boards that allow me to verify how many legal moves my program *should* come up with for any given FEN for the next move.

-Given how I've implemented `Movement` at the moment, it is badly failing some of these more complicated situations, and I am heavily considering re-wrtiting the whole class.
+Given how I've implemented `Movement` at the moment, it is badly failing some of these more complicated situations, and I am heavily considering re-writing the whole class.

 After working on trying to address a number of edge cases introduced by using the Perft boards, I realize that I think it would be much more productive to re-write the `Movement` class.

-I have many functions that break single responsiblity and are extremely brittle.
+I have many functions that break single responsibility and are extremely brittle.
 The result is that trying to fix an edge case in one function introduces many problems in other areas of the code.
 This seems to me to signal that a refactor is in order.

 ### Movement Re-write
 I have decided to commit to a rewrite of my Movement generation class, as I think I need to take more care in how I am setting it up so that it is easier for me to work with the results.

-I think my approach will focus on initially generating psuedo-legal moves and then filter them later.
+I think my approach will focus on initially generating pseudo-legal moves and then filter them later.

-Psuedo-legal moves are all the locations a piece can go to either by sliding/moving or capturing.
+Pseudo-legal moves are all the locations a piece can go to either by sliding/moving or capturing.

 * Knights have 8 options around them with no obstructions, either empty or capture.
 * Kings, have 8 options around them unless obstructed, either empty or capture.